Antonio Núñez Jiménez

 Antonio Núñez Jiménez was a Cuban geographer, speleologist, archaeologist, scientist and revolutionary.

 Núñez was born in Alquízar, Havana Province (current Artemisa Province) on April 20, 1923.
 In 1950, he received his first doctorate from the University of Havana, and later received a second doctorate from the Lomonosov Moscow State University of Moscow.

 With Che Guevara and his daughter Hilda, 4 years old, in 1960.

-In 1995, the Speleological Society of Cuba and the Cuban Society of Geography awarded him the title of "fourth discoverer of Cuba", placing him at the height of men such as Christopher Columbus, Alexander von Humboldt and Fernando Ortiz, for his contribution in the field of underground Cuba.
+In 1995, the Speleological Society of Cuba and the Cuban Society of Geography awarded Núñez the title of "fourth discoverer of Cuba", placing him at the height of men such as Christopher Columbus, Alexander von Humboldt and Fernando Ortiz, for his contribution in the field of underground Cuba.

-Considered the father of Cuban Speleology.
-In the 1950s he discovered the largest cave in the country: the Great Cavern of Santo Tomás.
+Considered the father of Cuban speleology for his discovery in the 1950s the largest cave in the country, the Great Cavern of Santo Tomás.
 He participated in numerous scientific expeditions such as those to the North Pole, Antarctica, Easter Island, the Galapagos, and En Canoa del Amazonas al Caribe.

 First president of the Cuban Academy of Sciences and founding president of the Speleological Federation of Latin America and the Caribbean and of various national and international scientific societies.

-Internationally known for his scientific work in the field of Geographical Sciences, especially in Speleology, one of his greatest passions, and in geohistorical issues of the most dissimilar regions of the planet.
-Creator of the Foundation of Nature and Man.
+Núñez is internationally known for his scientific work in the field of geographical sciences, especially in speleology, one of his greatest passions, and in geohistorical issues of the most dissimilar regions of the planet.
+He also founded the Foundation of Nature and Man.

 His studies contributed to preparing the theater of operations, where Column 8 "Ciro Redondo" would later arrive in 1958 in the Cuban Revolution, and there he was appointed Captain of the Rebel Army.
-He participates in the liberation of Fomento, Cabaiguán, Placetas, Remedios, Caibarién and Santa Clara, under the command of Ernesto Che Guevara.
+Núñez participated in the liberation of Fomento, Cabaiguán, Placetas, Remedios, Caibarién and Santa Clara, under the command of Ernesto Che Guevara.

 His literary work is extensive with more than 190 books and pamphlets and 1,665 articles, as well as documentaries, interviews, and others.